wolpert/feature-flag/README.md

 # Feature Flag

+# NOTE: ARCHIVED AND THIS IS MOVED TO https://github.com/wolpert/libraries

 A minor implementation of Fowler's [feature toggle](https://martinfowler.com/articles/feature-toggles.html) designed for enabling and dialing up a feature for a percentage of traffic in a consistent way.
 Provides for the following: